-In Fig. 5.71, the wall temperature in a "normal" rod near the centre at 11 inch is compared to the respective ATHLET result at the same height.
-This shows a clear underprediction, the effectiveness of quenching after blowdown is overestimated, the subsequent heat-up during reflooding underestimated.
+In Fig. 5.72, the wall temperature in a "normal" rod near the centre at 11 inch is compared to the respective ATHLET result at the same height.
+This shows a clear underprediction, the effectiveness of quenching after blowdown is overestimated, the subsequent heatup during reflooding underestimated.
 This is an artefact of the nodalisation, as the HCV in question is assigned to the lower CV in the central channel.
-In the subsequent upper HCV, which is assigned to the CV above, the prediction of heat-up and quenching during blowdown and re-flood is a better fit to the data (dashed lines), although peak cladding temperature here is still underestimated by about 50 K. Importantly, the time of final clad quenching during reflood at 50 s is predicted well.
-In the middle of core height, the heat-up in a hot rod at 31 inch is slightly underpredicted during blowdown and the initial reflooding phase (Fig. 5.72).
-However, the final quench is predicted with some delay at about 85 s (for 3.3.0 and 3.3.1) instead of 72 s and also starting at about 100 K lower wall temperatures.
-In the upper core region, the temperature of a central normal rod at 49 inch shows considerable deviations (Fig. 5.73).
-While the time of initial heat-up and the time of quench after blowdown are captured, the peak temperature is significantly underestimated, which might be influenced by cladding collapse.
-In the reflooding phase, the timing and degree of the heat-up in underestimated, while the final quench happens too late.
+In the subsequent upper HCV, which is assigned to the CV above, the prediction of heat-up and quenching during blowdown and re-flood is a better fit to the data (dashed lines), although peak cladding temperature here is still underestimated by about 50 K. Importantly, the time of final clad quenching at 50 s is predicted merely 5 s early.
+In the middle of core height, the heat-up in a hot rod at 31 inch is slightly underpredicted during blowdown and the initial reflooding phase (Fig. 5.73).
+However, the final quench is predicted with some delay at about 85 s instead of 72 s and starting at about 100 K lower wall temperatures.
+In the upper core region, the temperature of a central normal rod at 49 inch shows considerable deviations (Fig. 5.74).
+While the time of initial heat-up is captured and the time of guench are gualitatively captured, the peak temperature is significantly underestimated.
+In the reflooding phase, the timing and degree of the heat-up is underestimated, while the final quench happens too late.
+In sensitivity calculation without the ATHLET quench model, the timing for final quench after reflooding could be improved, cladding temperatures during the reflooding phase we reduced, thus more investigations will be needed here.

-Looking at the wall temperatures of homologous rods 2H14 and 6H14 at 32 inch in the peripheral fuel assemblies allow to gauge the degree of asymmetry simulated by ATHLET.
-In the current model, assembly 2 is assigned to the broken loop (BL) and assembly 6 to the intact loop (IL).
-In Fig. 5.74 the data for both rods are compared with ATHLET results for both parts.
-The ATHLET results towards the IL are a reasonable approximation in terms of peak temperature for fuel assembly 6, but strongly overpredict assembly 2.
-The ATHLET results towards the BL overpredict assembly 6 temperatures by about 100 K. Quenching with versions 3.3.1 and 3.3.0 is delayed compared 3.2.1, but this might be somewhat spurious.
-Notably, the ATHLET results towards the BL are more similar to the results for average rods in the central channel.
-Overall, the thermal-hydraulic asymmetry in not fully captured in the ATHLET model, which will probably require a nodalisation with at least four azimuthal peripheral channels as in /ADA 84/.
+Looking at the wall temperatures of homologous rods 2H14 and 6H14 at 32 inch in the peripheral fuel assemblies allows to gauge the degree of asymmetry simulated by ATHLET.
+In the current model, assembly 2 is assigned to core channel 2 and assembly 6 to the channel A. In Fig. 5.75 the data for both rods are compared with ATHLET results for both parts.
+The ATHLET results for channel A show a 200 K overprediction of peak temperature for fuel assembly 2 and only 50 K overprediction for assembly 6.
+Consequently, quenching is delayed by around 30 s.
+Notably, the ATHLET results for channel A do not fit to measurement values associate to that channel and are more similar to the results for average rods in the central channel.
+Overall, the thermal-hydraulic asymmetry in not well captured in the ATHLET model, despite a nodalisation with at least azimuthal peripheral channels as in /ADA 84/.
 In addition, the deviations in initial cladding temperature and temperature peak during blowdown throughout the core show indicate that firstly the power shape and distribution in the core might not be fully representative of the experiment, and secondly that there might still be issues with the entrainment and de-entrainment modelling in ATHLET and the modelling of the complex flow paths in the upper plenum.
-In addition, there is some dependency on the core nodalisation, although other parts of the model, e.g. the upper and lower plena, might be more influential.
+In addition, there is some dependency on the core nodalisation, although other parts of the model, e.g., the upper and lower plena, might be more influential.
+In addition, the nodalisation changes compared to /HOL 22a/ did worsen the results in the reflooding phase for both code versions.
+Further optimisation of the input deck will be necessary to better reflect phenomena in the test.